U.S. Supreme Court pick Jackson defends representing Guantanamo detainees | Law-Order

 - United States

-Questioned by Feinstein, Jackson said the 1973 Roe v.
-Wade ruling that legalized abortion nationwide and a subsequent ruling affirming it were "the settled law of the Supreme Court" concerning a woman's right to terminate a pregnancy.
-The Supreme Court is due to rule by the end of June in a Mississippi case in which its conservative majority may overturn those rulings.
-Republicans including the Republican National Committee have sought to tie Jackson to activists on the left who say American history and institutions are infused with racism.
-Questioned by the panel's top Republican, Chuck Grassley, Jackson noted the progress made since her parents were required by law to attend racially segregated schools as children.
+"We couldn't let the terrorists win by changing who we were fundamentally," she said.
+Republicans including the Republican National Committee have sought to tie Jackson to "critical race theory," which argues American history and institutions are infused with racial bias.
+Cruz sought to link Jackson to certain books available to students at Georgetown Day School, a private school in Washington where Jackson serves on the board.

-"The fact we had come that far was, for me, a testament to the hope and promise of this country, the greatness of America," Jackson said.
-Biden nominated Jackson for the lifetime job to succeed retiring liberal Justice Stephen Breyer.
+"Senator, those ideas, they don't come up in my work as a judge, which respectfully is what I'm here to discuss," Jackson said.
+Biden nominated Jackson to succeed retiring liberal Justice Stephen Breyer.
 With a simple majority needed for confirmation and the Senate divided 50-50 between the parties, she would get the job if Democrats remain united in the vote.

 If confirmed, Jackson would be the 116th justice to serve on the high court, the sixth woman and the third Black person.
 The court also would have for the first time four women and two Black justices.
 (Moira Warburton, Lawrence Hurley and Andrew Chung; Editing by Will Dunham and Scott Malone)